Salem State is closely monitoring the coronavirus outbreak. Learn more about our response.

-- Course Formats: Courses take place, on average, one evening per week across the academic year, with one short intensive summer course.
-Courses are hybrid, allowing for additional, online learning.
+- Course Formats: Courses take place, on average, one evening per week across the academic year, with one online intensive summer course during May/June of the first year of the program.
+Courses are primarily offered in hybrid format, allowing for additional, online learning.
 This provides schedule flexibility for students.

 - Length of Program: CAGS in Educational Leadership – 2 years, plus one summer course (9 courses, plus practica and seminars)

 - Semesters Offered: Fall, spring, and summer semesters